Gloverall Heritage - Over 50 Years History

 This success prompts Harold, son of a master tailor, and Freda to produce their own Duffle coats for their new company Gloverall.

-Harold decides to refine the duffle coats; he replaces the thick jute rope, which is difficult to attached to the coats, with leather introduces an Italian check back fabric.
+Harold decides to refine the duffle coats; he replaces the thick jute rope fastening, which can be difficult to attach to the coats, with leather straps and also introduces an Italian check back fabric.

 Photographed wearing Gloverall’s iconic Monty Duffle coat, Tony Brooks is captured alongside racing legends Sterling Moss and Mike Hawthorn while racing at the Monaco Grand Prix in 1957.

 Government policy forbids the opening of a new factory in London.
 Gloverall moves to Wellingborough, Northamptonshire.